From Lizzo’s All-Gold Decor To PDA At Bieber’s House, This Is How Celebs Rang In The New Year

 Light up the sparklers, pop the champagne, and cue the resolutions because it’s officially a new year.
-A new decade, in fact, and everyone is celebrating — even your favourite celebrities.
+A new decade, in fact, and everyone is celebrating — even your favorite celebrities.

 A few celebs shared a peek into their end-of-year shenanigans that no doubt featured plenty of bubbly, party hats, and in one particular case, a box of tissues.
 Hailey and Justin Bieber stuck to tradition and packed on the PDA.
 Vanessa Hudgens gave a nod to one of her Princess Switch characters.
 And Kate Beckinsale made a call for fresh breath for everyone in 2020.